rhiga2/notes/computer_science/distributed_systems.md

 # Batch Processing
 ## MapReduce
 * Join algorithms
   * Sort-merge joins
   * Broadcast hash joins
   * Partitioned hash joins
 ## Beyond Mapreduce
 * Problems with mapreduce
   * Lack flexbility since not every data processing job needs to map-sort-reduce in that order.
   * Not optimized to store intermediate state (aka materialization).
 Intermediate state between mapreduce jobs is published to HDFS, which can be overkill.
   * Cannot implement iterative "repeat until done" algorithms.
   * Lacks interactive (REPL) data exploration capabilities.
   * Creating mapreduce jobs is often done through imperative programming.
 * Data flow engines (i.e. Spark)
   * Often keep intermediate computational results in memory avoiding frequent disk writes like in mapreduce.
   * Operators are functions that process data.
 Data engines define data processing jobs as operators chain together.
 They are a generalization on mapreudce since they can implement mapreduce computation but is more flexible.
   * Spark Resilient Distrubted Databases can recover data by tracking lineage and recomputing the lost data.
 No need to fully materialize intermediate state to HDFS.
  * Declarative programming APIs are easier to use and query optimizers that make computation more efficient than imperative implementations.

 # Stream Processing
 * Difference to batch processing
   * Data is unbounded and incremental
   * Results need to be in near real-time.
 * Message Passing System
   * What happens if the producer sends messages faster than consumption rate?
   * What happens during node crashes?
   * Direct messaging systems, application code must handle lost messages.
 Often does not account for producer or consumer crashes.
   * Message brokers
     * Communication becomes asynchronous
+    * Load balancing v fan out
+    *